 It’s why we wrote a whole post how to budget for SAG actors.

-SAG Payroll Companies, like Wrapbook, will calculate your break penalties automatically, when you submit your Exhibit G forms.
+With Wrapbook's film payroll services, we'll calculate your break penalties automatically when you submit your Exhibit G forms.

-And since Wrapbook sends you your payroll each week, it’s easy to see if you’re paying too much in penalties.
+And since Wrapbook sends your film payroll each week, it’s easy to see if you’re paying too much in penalties.

-Whether you’re working with SAG actors, regular actors, who friends who have volunteered to act, you can’t run a production without worker’s compensation insurance.
+Whether you’re working with SAG actors, nonunion actors, or friends who have volunteered to act, you can’t run a production without workers' compensation insurance.

-At its core, worker’s compensation (or worker’s comp) shields your production from liability when actors or crew get injured on set and on the way to set.
+At its core, workers' compensation (or workers' comp) shields your production from liability when actors or crew get injured on set or on the way to set.